pierreyou/Genotype_Imputation_Pipeline_for_GWAS/README.md

 The last 2 steps can be achieved by editing required arguments in provided bash scripts such as file names, directory paths and binary file locations and changing/adding optional arguments.

-Each step (1, 3 & 4) is provided in a seperate bash script for convenience as users may opt to use different tool for phasing for example.
+Each step (1, 3 & 4) is provided in a seperate bash script for convenience as users for example may opt to use different tool for phasing.

 ## Dependencies
 - The pipeline needs a Linux shell able to run BASH line commands.